 Peter Beagle supports the mission to expose and fix bad business practices by Connor Cochran.
 Connor is facing litigation in relation to this site – never trust info about it sourced from him.

 Peter Beagle’s lawsuit against ex-manager Connor Cochran has gone to trial (with pauses) and is due to conclude in December, if there are no delays.
+(UPDATE: following trial, judgement may happen between now and late February 2019.)

 Here’s the newly filed closing brief for the trial.
 It offers new details about how Cochran targeted a niche of senior citizens and defrauded Peter.
 After gaining control of Peter’s career, in 2006 Cochran began pitching deals with Peter’s intellectual property to investors, calling it a “Connor Cochran Venture”.
 He estimated Peter’s work as worth $15 billion, and sought $30 million for a 40% share.
 Everything was planned to make Cochran rich.